Daylight saving time: Politics, religion, and sports

 In 2003, the United Kingdom's Royal Society for the Prevention of Accidents supported a proposal to observe year-round daylight saving time, but it has been opposed by some industries, by some postal workers and farmers, and particularly by those living in the northern regions of the UK.

 In 2005, the Sporting Goods Manufacturers Association and the National Association of Convenience Stores successfully lobbied for the 2007 extension to US DST.

 In December 2008, the Daylight Saving for South East Queensland (DS4SEQ) political party was officially registered in Queensland, advocating the implementation of a dual-time-zone arrangement for daylight saving in South East Queensland, while the rest of the state maintained standard time.
 DS4SEQ contested the March 2009 Queensland state election with 32 candidates and received one percent of the statewide primary vote, equating to around 2.5% across the 32 electorates contested.
 After a three-year trial, more than 55% of Western Australians voted against DST in 2009, with rural areas strongly opposed.
 Queensland Independent member Peter Wellington introduced the Daylight Saving for South East Queensland Referendum Bill 2010 into the Queensland parliament on 14 April 2010, after being approached by the DS4SEQ political party, calling for a referendum at the next state election on the introduction of daylight saving into South East Queensland under a dual-time-zone arrangement.
 The Queensland parliament rejected Wellington's bill on 15 June 2011.

 Russia declared in 2011 that it would stay in DST all year long (UTC+4:00) and Belarus followed with a similar declaration.
 (The Soviet Union had operated under permanent "summer time" from 1930 to at least 1982.)
 Russia's plan generated widespread complaints due to the dark of winter-time mornings, and thus was abandoned in 2014.
 The country changed its clocks to standard time (UTC+3:00) on 26 October 2014, intending to stay there permanently.
+However, Belarus did not follow suit and did not switch back to Eastern European Time.

 In the United States, Arizona (with the exception of the Navajo Nation), Hawaii, and the five populated territories (American Samoa, Guam, Puerto Rico, the Northern Mariana Islands, and the US Virgin Islands) do not participate in daylight saving time.
 Indiana only began participating in daylight saving time as recently as 2006.
 Between 2018 and 2024, former Florida Republican Senator Marco Rubio repeatedly filed bills to extend daylight saving time permanently into winter, without success.

 Mexico observed summertime daylight saving time starting in 1996.
 In late 2022, the nation's clocks "fell back" for the last time, in restoration of permanent standard time.

+In 2026, a bill has been proposed in the U.S. to make DST permanent.
+The bill passed the House.